OptimalBits/bull/README.md

 The queue aims for "at most once" working strategy.
 When a worker is processing a job it will keep the job "locked" so other workers can't process it.

-It's important to understand how locking works to prevent your jobs from losing their lock - becoming _stalled_ - and being double processed as a result.
+It's important to understand how locking works to prevent your jobs from losing their lock - becoming _stalled_ - and being restarted as a result.
 Locking is implemented internally by creating a lock for `lockDuration` on interval `lockRenewTime` (which is usually half `lockDuration`).
-If `lockDuration` elapses before the lock can be renewed, the job will be considered stalled and is automatically restarted, or __double processed__.
+If `lockDuration` elapses before the lock can be renewed, the job will be considered stalled and is automatically restarted; it will be __double processed__.
 This can happen when:
-1. The Node process unexpectedly terminates.
+1. The Node process running your job processor unexpectedly terminates.
 2. Your job processor was too CPU-intensive and stalled the Node event loop, and as a result, Bull couldn't renew the job lock (see #488 for how we might better detect this).
-In this case, the still-running job is then started again by another worker.
 You can fix this by breaking your job processor into smaller parts so that no single part can block the Node event loop.
-Alternatively, you can pass a larger value for the `lockDuration` setting (with the tradeoff being that it will take longer to consider the job stalled in valid case #1).
+Alternatively, you can pass a larger value for the `lockDuration` setting (with the tradeoff being that it will take longer to recognize a real stalled job).

-As such, you should always listen for the `stalled` event and log this to your error monitoring system, as this means your jobs were likely double-processed.
+As such, you should always listen for the `stalled` event and log this to your error monitoring system, as this means your jobs are likely getting double-processed.

-As a safeguard so problematic jobs don't get reprocessed indefinitely (e.g. if the job processor aways crashes the Node process), jobs will be recovered from a stalled state a maximum of `maxStalledCount` times (default: `1`).
+As a safeguard so problematic jobs won't get restarted indefinitely (e.g. if the job processor aways crashes its Node process), jobs will be recovered from a stalled state a maximum of `maxStalledCount` times (default: `1`).

 Reusing Redis connections
 -------------------------